openrocket/openrocket/docs/source/setup/getting_started.rst

 Adding a Body Tube
 ^^^^^^^^^^^^^^^^^^

-Now, do what you did to add the ''Payload Bay'', above, but select this body tube from the parts database:
+Now, do what you did to add the **Payload Bay**, above, but select this body tube from the parts database:

 .. figure:: /img/setup/getting_started/11.04.01.Rocket_Build.Body_Tube.png
    :width: 65%